renovatebot/renovate/docs/usage/config-overview.md

 - You still have the ability to change shared settings in a single location
 - Any user viewing the repo can see the preset being extended and trace it back to understand which config is applied

+## Other

+The below contains edge cases which you should avoid if possible, and likely don't need to use.
+They are included here because they can cause "exceptions" to some of the previously mentioned rules of config.

+### Optimize for Disabled

+The `optimizeForDisabled` option was designed for an edge case where a large percentage of repos are disabled by config.
+If this option is set to `true`, Renovate will use a platform API call to see if a `renovate.json` exists and if it contains `"enabled": false`.
+If so, the repository will be skipped without a clone necessary.
+If the file is not present or does not disable Renovate, then Renovate continues as before (having "wasted" that extra API call).

+### Force config

+We recommend you avoid the `force` config option, if possible.

+It can be used to "force" config over the top of other config or rules which might be merged later, so at times can cause confusion - especially if it's defined in Global config and overriding settings in Repository config.